 A perfect spot for Florida beach vacations, Tampa has some of the prettiest beaches in the Sunshine State.
-Perfect for families and couples, Tampa’s beaches offer endless water activities such as swimming, kayaking, and snorkeling.
+Ideal for families and couples, Tampa’s beaches offer endless water activities such as swimming, kayaking, and snorkeling.
 Tampa also has incredible dining options and a thriving nightlife for those who like to dance or stay out late.

 Ready to plan the perfect Tampa beach vacation?
-Find a serene oasis on one of these favorite Tampa beaches.
+Find a serene oasis on one of these favorite Tampa beaches!

 Top-rated Tampa beaches